aileenzeng/sidewalk-docker/README.md

 7. Copies `dump.sql` from the Docker container to `sidewalk.sql` on a path on the host machine.
 EX: `docker cp sidewalk-docker_db_1:/dump.sql ~/Documents/sidewalk.sql` would copy the `dump.sql` to a file called `sidewalk.sql` in the Documents folder.

 ## Current tasks
-1. See if there is a way to speed up website loading times.
-(Sometimes takes 2-3 minutes, even after the first build)
-2. Streamline the database setup process
+1. Streamline the database setup process
-3. Create volumes for the database and website.
+2. Create volumes for the database and website.
-4. Try setting up Sidewalk on different computers

-This may help streamline the process later on?
-I haven't done a full setup with the database with these commands yet.
-These commands could also probably be put into the `docker-compose.yml` file.
+3. Deploy onto test site?

 # Helpful commands:
 `docker rm $(docker ps -a -q)` deletes all containers (note: if the database container is deleted, then any changes since the dump will not be saved)